rattus-aristarchus/rattus-aristarchus/README.md

-- 👋 Hi, I’m @rattus-aristarchus
+- Hi, I’m @rattus-aristarchus
-- 👀 I’m a freelance english-russian translator, mostly working with texts related to IT.
+- I’m a freelance english-russian translator, mostly working with texts related to IT.
 I love writing code when I'm able to write it well, and I believe that doing it allows me to better understand what I'm translating.
-- 🌱 I’m currently learning python, and collaborating with a good friend of mine on a piece of software for a tabletop rpg we're developing together.
+- The main project I'm working on is scholastica, an app for organizing notes.
-- 📫 You can reach me via lankin.m.a@gmail.com
+- You can reach me via lankin.m.a@gmail.com